ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 }
 ```

-Notice that this job is similar to the repartitioning job above.
-What
+What we have done now (compared to the repartitioning job from above)
-we have done now is first to leave out the `key` declaration in the
+is first to leave out the `key` declaration in the derivation of
-derivation of `orders`.
-It is redundant, as we don't want to change
+`clickstream`.
+It is redundant, as we don't want to change the
-the partitioning key in this scenario.
+partitioning key in this scenario.
 Second, we have changed the
 `output` declaration from `VirtualPartitions` to `Stdout`, as now with
 only a single virtual partition we do not need to deal with multiple
 pipes, and can produce to standard out directly.
 Lastly, we are using
 six `kplex` threads now, in order to be able to consume all input
 partitions in parallel[^threads].

+Notice also that we choose to receive events in event time order
+(`"order": "TimeOrder"`), rather than in ingestion order, to rectify
+records that got delayed and got ingested out-of-order.
+For this to
+work in a streaming context, we have to declare an upper bound on how
+much records can be reasonably delayed (`"max_delay_ms": 1000` in this
+case).
+With this information provided, `kplex` workers will coordinate
+to make sure that they only forward events once they are certain that
+all previous events have arrived.

+## Immutability cuts both ways

+There is of course much more to working efficiently with a Kafka setup
+(too much, some might argue). `kplex` itself also has a few more
+tricks up its sleeve, which we will talk about soon.
+In the meantime,
+check out [the website](https://www.clockworks.io/kplex/), and let us
+know what you think.

 [^partition-limit]: Previously in the hundreds, nowadays [in the thousands](https://www.confluent.io/blog/apache-kafka-supports-200k-partitions-per-cluster).
 [^partition-performance]: [Jun Rao, "How to choose the number of topics/partitions in a Kafka cluster?"](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster)